 8. If you park in the back (bus) parking lot, follow the granite gravel trail to the Gift Shop.

-9. No live animals of any kind may be brought onto Zoo grounds or left in the parking lot.
+9. No live animals of any kind may be brought onto Zoo grounds or left in a vehicle in the parking lot.

 10. For the health of our animals, smoking is prohibited on Zoo grounds.
 Please return to the parking area across from the Gift Shop if you wish to smoke.